Digitization Unearths New Data From Cold War-Era Nuclear Test Films

 The film is silent, but it starts with a bang.
 The screen blows out white, then a tropical beach comes into view, before an explosion tears across the horizon.
 A two-tiered mushroom cloud flows skyward, revealing a dark, intense plume of smoke that smolders in the distance.

-Another film, showing the charmingly titled "Operation Teapot", is a black-and-white nightmare: A ball of fire comes into the frame over a mound in the distance, engulfing the sky and setting off a wave of soil or smoke or both, so powerful that the camera starts to shake.
+Another film, showing the charmingly titled "Operation Teapot," is a black-and-white nightmare: A ball of fire comes into the frame over a mound in the distance, engulfing the sky and setting off a wave of soil or smoke or both, so powerful that the camera starts to shake.

 These are films of the nuclear age, and there are thousands of them.
 They document the 210 atmospheric nuclear tests the United States conducted between 1945 and 1962.